 What’s been the most exciting thing to happen in social media over the past 12 months?

-Aside from that, I think it was very interesting what happened with Kylie Jenner’s tweet from last week.
+I think it was very interesting what happened with Kylie Jenner’s tweet from last week.
 She demonstrated once again (quite probably without even wanting it), the power of a social media influencer.
 Just by tweeting, “sooo does anyone else not open Snapchat anymore?
 Or is it just me… ugh this is so sad” she made Snapchat lose $US1.3 billion dollars in valuation.
 BAM!
 Yes, the tweet got a lot of attention with her fans agreeing with her, therefore helps escalate the fact that Snapchat is losing interest among their audience and they failed terribly with the latest app redesign.
 It still amazes me to see the power and the consequences of just one single tweet.

 When it comes to social, what always works, what necessarily doesn’t?